 Youth who have contact with the juvenile justice system are at higher risk for suicide than youth in the general population.
 This presents a challenge for state juvenile correctional administrators who are responsible for implementing policies and procedures to ensure the safety of all youth in custody.

-Both the in-person course and the webinar series describe the demographic and facility characteristics of juvenile suicide and teach the eight critical components of a sound suicide prevention policy:
+The webinar series describes the demographic and facility characteristics of juvenile suicide and teaches the eight critical components of a sound suicide prevention policy:

 The webinar series can be viewed online.